ktzanev/venir-labopp/en.md

 Take the TGV to Lille (1h, 50€~70€).

-_It is also possible to go to Paris-Nord railway station by metro [RER-B], then to join Lille by TGV.
-It is longer, but there are more trains._
+_It is also possible to go to the Paris-Nord railway station by metro [RER-B] and then to reach Lille by TGV.
+This takes longer but connections are more frequent._

 ## Paris, <i class="icon-flight"></i> Orly airport
 {: #paris-ao data-next="paris-g" }

 Take the metro [Orlyval], get off at "Antony" station.
-Take the metro [RER-B] to "gare du Nord" station.
+Take the metro [RER-B] to the "Gare du Nord" station.
 (1h, 12€)

-_Alternative solution: take a bus [Orlybus] to Paris, get off at Paris - "Denfert-Rochereau" station and then take the metro [RER-B] to "gare du Nord" station._
+_Alternative solution: take a bus [Orlybus] to Paris, get off at Paris at the "Denfert-Rochereau" station and then take the metro [RER-B] to the "Gare du Nord" station._

 ## Paris, <i class="icon-train"></i> gare du Nord
 {: #paris-g data-next="lille-g" }

 Take the TGV to Lille (1h, 30€~70€).

-A train leaves every hour on average.
-The majority of trains arrive at Lille Flandres station, but some arrive at Lille Europe station.
+On an average a train leaves every hour.
+The majority of the trains arrive at the Lille Flandres station but some arrive at the Lille Europe station.

 # <i class="cityicon-lille"></i>Lille
 {: #lille }